-Results 1–10 of 45 for "Fact Sheet"X related to "Easing ADHD without meds" Refine Your Search Refine Your Search TopicChildren (25)Teens (15)Socioeconomic status (5)Sexuality (3)Aging (2) 18 more... [+] Disability (2)Eating disorders (2)Therapy (2)ADHD (1)Anxiety (1)Autism (1)Depression (1)Emotional health (1)Health disparities (1)HIV & AIDS (1)Learning & memory (1)Obesity (1)Race (1)Sexual abuse (1)Sleep (1)Stress (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (2)2011 (1)2010 (3) Results 1–10 of 48 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Data on behavioral health in the United StatesStatistics on access to treatment, mental disorders, mental illnesses and stigmatization.Fact Sheet (January 2012)2.Trastornos en la alimentación: el rol de la psicoterapia en el tratamiento eficazEn una sociedad que continúa valorando la delgadez, aun cuando las personas en los Estados Unidos están más gordas que nunca, casi todos se preocupan por su peso por lo menos ocasionalmente.Fact Sheet 3.Aging & Socioeconomic StatusDeclines in health and the death of a spouse, common among older adults, are factors that can affect financial standing and other aspects of SES.Fact Sheet (January 2010)4.Family CaregivingFamily caregivers play a critical role in our health and long term care system by providing a significant proportion of the care for both the chronically ill and aging.Fact Sheet 5.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
+Results 1–10 of 45 for "Fact Sheet"X related to "Easing ADHD without meds" Refine Your Search Refine Your Search TopicChildren (25)Teens (15)Sexuality (3)Eating disorders (2)Lesbian, gay, bisexual, transgender (2) 19 more... [+] Socioeconomic status (2)Therapy (2)ADHD (1)Aging (1)Anxiety (1)Autism (1)Depression (1)Disability (1)Emotional health (1)Health disparities (1)HIV & AIDS (1)Learning & memory (1)Obesity (1)Race (1)Sexual abuse (1)Sleep (1)Stress (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (2)2011 (1) Results 1–10 of 45 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Data on behavioral health in the United StatesStatistics on access to treatment, mental disorders, mental illnesses and stigmatization.Fact Sheet (January 2012)2.Trastornos en la alimentación: el rol de la psicoterapia en el tratamiento eficazEn una sociedad que continúa valorando la delgadez, aun cuando las personas en los Estados Unidos están más gordas que nunca, casi todos se preocupan por su peso por lo menos ocasionalmente.Fact Sheet 3.Family CaregivingFamily caregivers play a critical role in our health and long term care system by providing a significant proportion of the care for both the chronically ill and aging.Fact Sheet 4.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
 These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 5.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
-This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)8.Early Exposure to TV Violence Predicts Aggression in AdulthoodThis study draws on social-cognitive observational-learning theory, desensitization theory, and social comparison theory to examine the longitudinal relationship between early exposure to TV violence and adult aggressive behavior for both males and females.Fact Sheet 9.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 10.The Critical Need for GeropsychologistsNearly 20% of older adults and two-thirds of nursing home patients now experience some kind of mental disorder.
+This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)6.Early Exposure to TV Violence Predicts Aggression in AdulthoodThis study draws on social-cognitive observational-learning theory, desensitization theory, and social comparison theory to examine the longitudinal relationship between early exposure to TV violence and adult aggressive behavior for both males and females.Fact Sheet 7.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 8.The Critical Need for GeropsychologistsNearly 20% of older adults and two-thirds of nursing home patients now experience some kind of mental disorder.
 The most prevalent mental disorders of older adults are anxiety, cognitive impairment (due to dementia) and depression.
-Fact Sheet Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 48 for "Fact Sheet"X related to "Easing ADHD without meds"
+Fact Sheet 9.Understanding and Preventing Child Abuse and NeglectThe Child Abuse and Prevention Treatment Act (CAPTA) defines child abuse and neglect or child maltreatment as any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.Fact Sheet 10.Fact Sheet: Health Disparities and StressTypes of stress and how chronic stressors affect health disparities among racial/ethnic groups.Fact Sheet Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 45 for "Fact Sheet"X related to "Easing ADHD without meds"